Politecnico di Milano

 What's included

-8 videos4 readings2 quizzes
+8 videos4 readings2 assignments

 After presenting different solutions proposed to design and implement dynamic reconfigurable systems, this module will describe a general and complete design methodology that can be followed as a guideline for designing reconfigurable computing systems.
 To design and implement a reconfigurable computing system, designers need Computer-Aided Design (CAD) tools for system design and implementation, such as a design analysis tool for architecture design, a synthesis tool for hardware construction, a simulator for hardware behavior simulation, and a placement and routing tool for circuit layout.
 We may build these tools ourselves or we can also use commercial tools and platforms for reconfigurable system design.
 The first choice implies a considerable investment in terms of both time and effort to build a specific and optimized solution for the given problem, while the second one allows the re-use of knowledge, cores, and software to reach a good solution to the same problem more rapidly.
 This module is guiding the students through an historical view on how CAD frameworks evolved through the years.
 This is done to show how fast the technology is evolving and the rationale behind the choice made to improve the users experience when working with an FPGA-based system.
 Not only commercial tools are described, but also the personal journey done by the course instructor and his research team, starting from his early days as a PhD up to the research challenges they are nowadays working on.